ArduPilot/ardupilot_wiki/common/source/docs/common-kogger-sonar.rst

 Configuring the echosounder module
 ----------------------------------
-The module should be configured before it is connected to the Ardupilot.
+The module should be configured before it is connected to the ArduPilot.
 You need the Android device and GUI installed for configuring the KOGGER Sonar module.
 The GUI is opensource `Kogger Android <https://github.com/koggertech/Kogger-Android/>`__.
 The APK can be downloaded from here: `Kogger Android Releases <https://github.com/koggertech/Kogger-Android/releases/>`__.